 Got a burning question?
 Hopefully you can find the answer here.
 But if there's anything else you want to know please contact us in the office.
 We've all been volunteers before, so from bugs to resources we can give you great first-hand advice.

 + Do I have to be a student to join the team?

 Nope!
-If you've finished your studies or are on a bit of a break you'd certainly be very welcome to apply.
+No matter your educational background; whether you're pre or post-university or are on a bit of a break, you'd certainly be very welcome to apply.

 + Do I have to be from the UK?

 We're very lucky that people from all over the globe want to join us and you're all very welcome!
 Primarily our volunteers are from Europe and the USA, but it's not uncommon for Australians, Canadians and people from all over Asia to join us as well.